eigenfoo/old-eigenfoo.github.io/_drafts/2020-05-23-transformers-in-nlp.md

    * GloVe: Pennington et al., Stanford CS.
 EMNLP 2014.
    * These were the first instances of word embeddings pre-trained on large amounts of unlabeled text.
-These word embeddings generalized well to most other tasks (even with limited amounts of labeled data), usually led to appreciable improvements in performance.
+These word embeddings generalized well to most other tasks (even with limited amounts of labeled data), and usually led to appreciable improvements in performance.
    * These ideas were immensely influential and have served NLP extraordinarily well.
      However, they suffer from a major limitation.
 They are _shallow_ representations that can only be used in the first layer of any network: the remainder of the